| CHAPTER 1 Introduction

 nearby, of course long before I was born.

-Photo: My mother, Ethel Mae Grover |
+Photo: My mother, Ethel Mae Grover | The first thing I can remember

 was my Mother sitting me on a park bench and telling me to stay